PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{alicious} URLs are deceptive web links designed to facilitate scams and fraudulent activities, with the purpose of convincing users to divulge sensitive and personal information.
+Malicious URLs are deceptive web links designed to facilitate scams and fraudulent activities, with the purpose of convincing users to divulge sensitive and personal information.
 Clicking on these deceptive links can lead to severe consequences, including personal data theft and cyberattacks.
 Recent reports, such as Vade's Q1-2023 report \cite{Vade}, indicate a significant increase in phishing attacks, with a quarter-over-quarter volume surge of 102\%, marking the highest Q1 total since 2018.

-In the evolving landscape of cyber threats, attackers are exploiting the high reputation and authenticity of trusted brands like Microsoft and Google to evade detection.
-They engage in spoofing these well-known brands and productivity suites, making it more challenging to identify malicious URLs \cite{cloudflare}.
-Traditional database-oriented platforms, such as Phishtank, which rely on community participation, may experience delays in addressing these emerging threats.
-Therefore, there is an urgent need for more accurate and adaptive methods to identify highly deceptive malicious URLs in response to this evolving trend.

-Traditional malicious URL detection techniques, including blacklist detection, heuristic detection, and rule-based detection, are constrained by various limitations\cite{sahoo2017malicious,li2020improving}.
-Blacklist detection is hindered by issues such as delayed updates and the challenge of identifying unknown malicious URLs.
-Heuristic detection methods may exhibit significant performance variations across different malicious URL samples, while rule-based detection struggles to address emerging threats and their variants \cite{mamun2016detecting,patgiri2023deepbf}.
-These constraints have underscored the need for more efficient and robust machine learning-based malicious URL detection methods.
-Such methods primarily rely on the analysis of URL string patterns.
-Prior research has demonstrated that phishing URLs exhibit highly distinguishable string patterns \cite{kim2022phishing,blum2010lexical}, playing a crucial role in threat analysis and being used for training malicious link classifiers. \IEEEpubidadjcol
+As cyber threats evolve, attackers increasingly spoof trusted brands like Microsoft and Google, rendering malicious URL identification more challenging \cite{cloudflare}.
+Traditional detection techniques, including blacklist, heuristic, and rule-based systems, suffer from limitations such as delayed updates and inconsistent performance, which are inadequate for the rapid detection of these sophisticated threats \cite{sahoo2017malicious, li2020improving, mamun2016detecting, patgiri2023deepbf}.
+Consequently, there's a pressing need for more responsive and precise machine learning methods that leverage the distinctive string patterns inherent in malicious URLs for quicker and more accurate threat recognition and classifier training \cite{kim2022phishing, blum2010lexical,sahoo2017malicious}.